Storidge/cio-user-guide/kubernetes_guide/install.md

 ---
 <h1>Install cio</h1>

+A convenience script installs the community edition of cio software into your development environments quickly and non-interactively.
+The use of convenience scripts is recommended for dev environments only, as root permissions are required to run them.
+This script will detect your Linux distribution and version, and install all dependencies and suggestions of the package manager without asking for confirmation.

+Storidge's cio software currently supports CentOS 7 (3.10 kernel), RHEL 7 (3.10 kernel), Ubuntu 18.04LTS (4.15 kernel), and Ubuntu 20.04LTS (5.4 kernel).

 After verifying you have a supported distribution, run the convenience script below to begin installation.

 `curl -fsSL ftp://download.storidge.com/pub/ce/cio-ce | sudo bash`